JohnathanADrews/HularionDeveloper/README.md

 ## Using Hularion Experience (HX)

 #### The following documentation is for the Hularion Experience framework, but it relies on the Hularion Developer application to illustrate the examples.
+The first two documents give offer a general understanding of the nature of HX and how to use it.
 The first five documents are fairly exhaustive with regards to the basic workings of a presenter, which is the user interface unit.
+More advanced topics such as Frames and Packages follow those.

 Document 1 - Getting Started